cqframework/cqf-tooling/tooling/src/main/java/org/opencds/cqf/tooling/operations/library/README.md

 ## Arguments:
-- -pathtocqlcontent | -ptcql (required) - Path to the directory or file containing the CQL content to be transformed into FHIR Library resources
+- -pathtocqlcontent | -ptcql (required) - Path to the directory or file containing the CQL content to be transformed into FHIR Library resources.
-- -version | -v (optional) - FHIR version { stu3, r4, r5 }
+- -version | -v (optional) - FHIR version { stu3, r4, r5 }.
     - Default version: r4
-- -encoding | -e (optional) - The file format to be used for representing the resulting FHIR Library { json, xml }
+- -encoding | -e (optional) - The file format to be used for representing the resulting FHIR Library { json, xml }.
     - Default encoding: json
-- -outputpath | -op (optional) - The directory path to which the generated FHIR Library resources should be written
+- -outputpath | -op (optional) - The directory path to which the generated FHIR Library resources should be written.
   - Default output path: src/main/resources/org/opencds/cqf/tooling/library/output

+## RefreshLibrary Operation

+This operation refreshes a FHIR Library resource content (CQL and ELM), data requirements, related artifacts, and parameters (in and out).

+## Arguments:
+- -pathtolibrary | -ptl (required) - Path to the FHIR Library resource to refresh.
+- pathtocql | ptcql (required) - Path to the CQL content referenced or depended on by the FHIR Library resource to refresh.
+- -version | -v (optional) - FHIR version { stu3, r4, r5 }.
+  - Default version: r4
+- -encoding | -e (optional) - The file format to be used for representing the resulting FHIR Library { json, xml }.
+  - Default encoding: json
+- -outputpath | -op (optional) - The directory path to which the generated FHIR Library resources should be written.
+  - Default output path: same as -pathtolibrary (-ptl)